 One of the best questions a heartburn sufferer can ask is, “How is this dish prepared?”
 This is critical because some menu items are prepared differently than how you’d think.
 For example, some steakhouses broil their steaks in butter.
 Even though it’s broiled, it’s still likely to trigger heartburn.
 It’s best to order your dishes grilled or broiled without butter rather than fried or sautéed.
 If your dish comes with a high fat gravy or sauce, ask for it to be served on the side.

-Compliment Your Meal with Soda Crackers
+Complement Your Meal with Soda Crackers

 Soda crackers, preferably unsalted, are bland, they digest easily, and they absorb stomach acid as well.
 They also contain bicarbonate of soda and cream of tartar, which neutralize the acid.